-Kathryn Parsons MBE is the founder and co-CEO of Decoded, a world-leading technology education company established over a decade ago with a mission to demystify the digital world.
-Today, Decoded is a go-to educator for Global 2000 companies seeking to adapt to emerging technologies and adopt new capabilities.
-Its academies, bootcamps, leadership training and apprenticeships comprise one of the most extensive suites of AI upskilling and reskilling programmes for enterprises.
+Kathryn Parsons MBE is the founder and co-CEO of Decoded.
+Established over a decade ago, Decoded is the go-to educator for Global 2000 companies seeking to adopt new capabilities and adapt to emerging technologies.
+Its academies, bootcamps, leadership training and apprenticeships comprise one of the most extensive suites of AI upskilling and reskilling programmes for enterprise.
+Today, Kathryn oversees Decoded’s work with leaders, having educated the boards and leadership teams of over 150 companies across the Fortune 500.

-She also co-chairs GBx Global, a non-profit community of British founders, executives, and investors in the Bay Area which in 2024 raised over $10 billion in investment for their enterprises and funds.
-In the UK, Kathryn served on the board of the Department for Business and has been a board advisor to Number Ten Downing Street, HM Treasury, the Mayor of London, and the Royal United Services Institute.
+Kathryn co-chairs GBx Global, a non-profit community of British founders, executives and investors in the Bay Area which in 2024 raised over $10 billion in investment.
+She served on the board of the Department for Business and has been a board advisor to Number Ten Downing Street, HM Treasury, the Mayor of London, and the Royal United Services Institute.

 In 2014, Kathryn campaigned successfully for coding to be introduced to the UK national curriculum and was awarded an MBE for Services to Education by HM Queen Elizabeth II.